Updated May 29, 2020.

 11. The Educational Trip

 OK, this is not as boring as it might sound!
 This could be a study abroad program, a class located anywhere in the world on any subject, or perhaps even teaching abroad.
-Teaching English as a Second Language is pretty easy anywhere in the world; in some countries you only have to speak English as your first language!
+Teaching English as a Second Language is pretty easy anywhere in the world, since the only requirement is that you are a native English speaker!

 12. An Exotic Trip

 What does exotic mean to you?
 What do you envision when you think of an exotic location?
 Go there!
 It might be Alaska, or it might be Rio, but wherever it is you should experience it!
+For me, islands are the ultimate in exotic.
 Check it out–the wavy Atlantic to the left, the calm Caribbean Sea to the right:

 13. Island Hopping